GUDHI/gudhi-devel/src/common/doc/main_page.md

       \image html "cech_complex_representation.png"
     </td>
     <td width="50%">
-    The Čech complex is a simplicial complex constructed from a proximity graph.
+    The Čech complex is a filtered simplicial complex defined as the nerve of a union of balls.
     The set of all simplices is filtered by the radius of their minimal enclosing ball.
     </td>
     <td width="15%">